mikejeuga/fridge-savant-server/README.md

 ----------------------------------------
 ## Project Goals
 ----------------------------------------
-- Make the best out of what is left in your fridge.
+- Make the best out of what is left in the fridge.
 - Learn a new tech stack (MERN) as we build.
 - kepping a 95% test coverage.
 - Have fun